-This grant under Physical Education Curriculum was awarded to Rebecca Stamey along with Chad Sanford and will benefit 600 students this coming year.
+This grant under Physical Education Curriculum was awarded to Rebecca Stamey along with Chad Sanford and will benefit 600 students.

 Scooter Board Activities are a fun experience for all ages.
 Students that have opportunities to use scooters can take away valuable lessons.
 How do students benefit?
 They practice moving different ways, at different speeds and at the same time develop cognitive, emotional and physical skills by traveling through obstacle courses, competing in relays, and participating in a number of modified Sports on Scooters.

-This grant under Science/STEAM Curriculum was awarded to Sarah Wallwork and will benefit 600 students this coming year.
+This grant under Science/STEAM Curriculum was awarded to Sarah Wallwork and will benefit 600 students.

 Generation Genius will allow all students at Green Elementary to bring science to life through fun and educational videos paired with lesson plans, activities, quizzes and reading material.